agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 ## The Race for Yellow

-The [Yellow Jersey][yellow] is awarded to the rider with the lowest combined time across all 21 stages of the tour.
+The [yellow jersey][yellow] is awarded to the rider with the lowest combined time across all 21 stages of the tour.
 Only a few riders are really in contention for yellow; the vast majority of the others are brought along to support their team leaders.
 Going into the 2019 Tour, defending champion